Frequently asked questions concerning studies at Chalmers

 - What are the Master's programmes available at Chalmers?

-Chalmers University of Technology offers 39 Master's programmes out of which 38 are taught in English and one is in Swedish.
+Chalmers University of Technology offers about 40 Master's programmes and all exept one are taught in English.
+Find out what programmes are offered and their profie.
 Besides that, together with other Nordic universities, we offer Nordic Five Tech's joint Master's programmes that lead to a double Master's degree.
-Each Master's programme has a web page dedicated to it containing all details pertaining to it.

 - What are the eligibility criteria for the Master's programmes at Chalmers?